ghc-proposals/ghc-proposals/proposals/0000-top-level-signatures.rst

     meth :: a -> b -> b
     meth2 :: a -> a
     meth3 :: a -> b -> b
+    meth4 :: b -> a

   meth :: forall b a.
 C a => a -> b -> b               -- new: reorders type variables and constraint meth2 :: forall a. a -> a                            -- rejected: missing constraint C a meth3 :: forall a {b}.
-C a => a -> b -> b            -- new: with proposal #99, makes b *inferred*
+C a => a -> b -> b            -- new: with proposal #99, makes b *inferred* meth4 :: C a => b -> a                               -- new: no forall required; this is redundant but allowed

 This proposal subsumes `#54`_, which proposes this feature, but only for type-level declarations (which would replace CUSKs).